 Journalist, commentator and technology critic

 Bill Thompson is a freelance journalist, public speaker and self-styled New Media pioneer based in Cambridge, England.
-He is well known for his past columns in the Guardian of all shapes and sizes at andfinally.com.
+He is well known for his past columns in the Guardian and current posts for BBC Online, as well as for his work on the web project Working for an MP.
+Don't miss his informative blog posts on creative, practical online innovations of all shapes and sizes at andfinally.com.

 Interview with Bill Thompson